 Man vs. machine: Is machine translation ready for retail?

-Much has been made recently about the rise of machines, with a recent report from PwC claiming that more than 10 million UK workers are at ‘high risk’ of being replaced by robots within 15 years.
+Much has been made recently about the rise of machines and machine translation, with a recent report from PwC claiming that more than 10 million UK workers are at ‘high risk’ of being replaced by robots within 15 years.

 The translation industry is by no means exempt from these ominous predictions – with Google claiming that its innovations in Neural Machine Translation (NMT) have drastically improved the quality of Google Translate’s output.